liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 ### 2. HttpApplication Pattern

-The `HttpApplication` class is implemented in the runtime package with ECS support:
+The `HttpApplication` class is implemented in the runtime-http package with ECS support:

 ```typescript
 export class HttpApplication extends RootConstruct {